-The incidence of anemia increases with age, and anemia is a common clinical finding in the elderly patient.
-However, anemia should not be viewed as an acceptable feature of the aging process.
-Growing scientific evidence indicates that untreated anemia is an important risk factor for adverse outcomes, including hospitalization, morbidity, and mortality [1; 2; 64].
-Among a cohort of elderly participants without anemia in a community health surveillance program, the emergence of declining hemoglobin (rather than an absolute level) identified a group of elderly individuals at risk for subsequent adverse outcomes (e.g., cognitive decline) [65].
+Although anemia increases with age and is a common clinical condition among elderly patients, anemia should not be viewed as an acceptable feature of the aging process.
+Growing scientific evidence indicates that untreated anemia is an important risk factor for adverse outcomes, including need for hospitalization, morbidity, and mortality [1; 2; 64].
+Among a cohort of elderly nonanemic participants in a community health surveillance program, the emergence of declining hemoglobin (rather than an absolute level) identified a group of elderly individuals at risk for subsequent adverse outcomes (e.g., cognitive decline) [65].
 Untreated anemia in the elderly also has a substantial impact on healthcare expenditures and constitutes a growing burden on the healthcare system.
-As the geriatric population increases, experts predict that anemia will become a considerable problem [3; 4].
+As the geriatric population increases, experts predict that anemia will become a considerable problem [4].
 Due to the expected increase in the elderly population, clinicians should become knowledgeable in diseases common in geriatrics.
 This course will provide healthcare providers the knowledge and tools necessary to identify anemia early and respond appropriately.
 Health outcomes for the geriatric population should improve if evidence-based clinical practices are incorporated into their care.